 As is human nature, rather than accept that as fact, many have accepted it as a challenge and take to minting new coins in the hopes that they’ll perfect the work that Satoshi Sakamoto set the groundwork for back in 2009.

-Where does community factor into this?
+Where does marketing factor into this?
 Well, there is a very dedicated segmentation of the population who are dedicating their life to solving some of the inefficiencies that blockchain presents and they tend to be ardently idealistic, and quick to support, adopt, and contribute to any project that is seeking the ultimate truth of blockchain to put the trilemma to rest – if you’re up for the challenge.

 This has been seen in real time with the emergence of Bitcoin Cash, the leaner and faster sibling of the original Bitcoin which was created through a hard fork in 2017 in an attempt to make Bitcoin more aligned with the intentions set out in its white paper.
-Due its larger block size, Bitcoin Cash is capable of transacting faster and incurring less fees, making it more suitable as a functional currency.
+Due to its larger block size, Bitcoin Cash is capable of transacting faster and incurring fewer fees, making it more suitable as a functional currency.
 Though it doesn’t have the same cult-like following (orange pill anyone?) that the original Bitcoin has retained due to its almost mythical store of value, Bitcoin Cash has established a fairly dedicated community around it and has been adopted by many as a reliable liquid asset for Web3 and a welcome alternative to stablecoins.

 Depending on your project, access coins can be minted as a mechanism to grant users entry to either specific areas in your metaverse project, or to specific accounts on your website.

 No matter how you utilize them from a functionalist perspective, your initial distribution of them can be a major factor in drawing attention to your project.